amyjko/critically-conscious-computing/chapters/intelligence.md

 * The intellectual founders of computer science imagined computers as machines that would mimic human intelligence.
 * The first type of mimicry they imagined was symbolic intelligence, which uses computer memory, arithmetic, lists of instructions, and Boolean logic to process data and make decisions.
 * A second and more recent type of mimicry is data-driven intelligence, which uses large datasets of past human behavior to extract patterns that computers use to classify information and decide which actions to take.
-* These two types of mimicry only capture a small fraction of the many types of human intelligence, and most notably overlook ethical, moral, and social judgement.
+* These two types of mimicry only capture a small fraction of the many types of human intelligence, and most notably overlook ethical, moral, and social judgment.
 * Teachers should help students compare and contrast human and computer intelligence, critically analyzing their strengths, weaknesses, and differences, and what the consequences of those differences are in their lives and the world.
 =